jose-reyes-9/wshs-amplified/_posts/2017-04-18-together-is-better.markdown

 <!-- Start -->
 <p>The bond between students and teachers is imperative to their success.
 Many times the relationship between students and teachers is
 misunderstood.
 One party feels that the other is not doing enough, while the other party thinks they are already doing too much.
-A good relationship is not always encouraged within the education system; because the system dictates that the purpose of school is to get a superficial grade, not to build relationships that will encourage growth and exploration.
-This twitter poll of the Viking community shows that the community feels a good relationship will positively contribute to their education.
+A good relationship is not always encouraged within the educational system; because the system dictates that the purpose of school for a student is to get a superficial grade, not to build relationships that will encourage personal growth and individual development.
+As for teachers, the system dictates that they must have passing students, not inspired and motivated ones.
 </p>

 <!-- Twitter Polls-->